pinc-h/pinc-h.github.io/index.md

 **About**
 Undergrad at the University of Victoria, learning computational biology
-In my free time, programming and data wrangling 🤠
+Spending my free time programming and data wrangling 🤠

 **Recent work**
 Volunteer with the [Owens Lab](https://owensgl.github.io/)